entrepreneur-interet-general/bulletins-docs/configuration.md

 To do so, fill all the environment variables starting with `MAIL_` in the `.env` file.

+## Creating a Slack application
+If you're using Slack, you can send reminders to fill the reports to a channel or to individual people.

+To do so, you will need to [create a Slack app](https://api.slack.com/slack-apps#creating_apps).
+The required permissions are `users:read` and `chat:write:bot`.
+Write down the OAuth Access Token and put the value in the `SLACK_TOKEN` `.env file.

 ## Defining teams
 You can define your various teams / projects in the `config` folder in a YAML file.
 We provide a sample file in `config/projects.example.yml` that you can copy at `config/projects.yml` for instance.
 Update the environment variable `PROJECTS_CONFIG_FILENAME` according to the filename you choose.